-Join the Pride in Place Neighbourhood Board
+Join a Pride in Place Neighbourhood Board

-Join the Pride in Place Neighbourhood Board
+Join a Pride in Place Neighbourhood Board

 Help shape the future of your neighbourhood

-What does the Neighbourhood Board do?
+What does a Neighbourhood Board do?

 • Listen to what matters most to local people